We are a team of experienced researchers and analysts.

 James Carney joined Alaco in 2010.
-His focus lies predominantly in Russia and the CIS and Central Europe, where he has extensive experience analysing the corporate landscape of those regions.
-He has worked on numerous due diligence assignments for corporate, banking and private equity clients with interests across many sectors, particularly industrials, banking and renewables.
+His focus lies predominantly in Russia and the CIS, Central Europe and the Balkans, where he has extensive investigative experience.
+He has worked on numerous due diligence and litigation support assignments for corporate, banking and private equity clients with interests across many sectors, particularly industrials, banking and infrastructure.
 He joined Alaco from another business intelligence firm, where he spent three years in a similar role.

 Previously, he was a CIS-focused researcher and writer at a leading peer review publication in the legal sector.
-James received a first class degree in Modern Languages from the University of St Andrews and speaks fluent Russian and German and has a working knowledge of Turkish and Bulgarian.
+James received a first class degree in Modern Languages from the University of St Andrews.
+He speaks fluent Russian and German and has a working knowledge of Turkish and Bulgarian.

 James Birkett has worked for Alaco since 2009, joining from a local NGO in Bangladesh.
 He leads due diligence assignments and bespoke investigations in sub-Saharan Africa, South Asia and the Middle East, where he has developed a strong understanding of the local corporate landscapes and wider political context.
 James holds a BA in History from the University of York and an MA in Middle Eastern Studies from the University of Manchester.

-Renata holds an Honours BA in History from the University of Toronto and MA Journalism from City University London.
+Renata holds an Honours Bachelor’s Degree in History from the University of Toronto and a Master’s Degree in Journalism from City University London.
 She speaks Polish and French.

 Ariana joined Alaco in 2011 and manages multi-jurisdictional compliance-focused assignments for a number of international financial services firms.
 Over her time at Alaco she has also been heavily involved in running complex investigations and dispute-related engagements, often with a focus on China and the wider East Asian region.
 She joined the business intelligence sector after a career in executive search, when she led multiple projects within the European private equity and investment banking sectors, developing particular expertise in the UK and Scandinavian markets.
 She holds an MSc in Global Governance from St Cross College, Oxford and received a first class degree in Oriental Studies (Chinese) from Balliol College, Oxford.
 She speaks Mandarin.